relay-tools/Relay.swift/website/docs/api/mock-environment.md

 )
 ```

 The `cachePayload` method loads a response to a particular query directly into the store.
-This doesn't use the [Network Layer](Network%20Layer%20d239839dbbf64f7692ceba994e9391d5.md) layer at all.
+This doesn't use the [network layer](network.md) layer at all.
 This works well when you need to read a fragment from the store.

 Note that even if you just want to read a fragment, you still need to have a query that includes it, and you need to supply a payload for the entire query.
 This is because queries are what determine how data gets normalized into the store: a fragment alone doesn't have enough information to write its data, only to read it.